BrandonTang89/PyAudioVisualiser/README.md

 Scipy, Pygame and Pathlib are python libraries which can be installed using pip in the terminal (after downloading python 3.7+)
 <pre> pip install scipy pygame pathlib</pre>

+Note: The GUI and EXE versions only work (properly) on windows
 # Getting Started
 <b>Variations</b>